gravitational/protoc-gen-terraform/README.md

 * `types` - the list of top level types to export (with namespace).
 * `exclude_fields` - list of a fields to exclude from export including type name (with namespace, ex: 'types.UserV2.Name`).
 * `pkg` - default package name to prepend to type names with no package reference.
-This option is required if a target package of Terraform generated code is different from original protobuf generated code package.
+This option is required if the target package of Terraform generated code is different from package of original protobuf generated code.

 # Testing